zachmccabe/zachmccabe.github.io/_tools/tools.md

 Github Pages for this website.

 ImageOptim is better than anything else I've tried at optimizing JPG and PNG file size; I like to use it with an macOS Automator workflow.
-(Probably would be smart to let a CDN handle this automagically but that's overkill for my current use case.)
+(Probably would be smart to let a CDN handle this auto-magically but that's overkill for my current use case.)

 Mac mini + floor desk + pandemic fern, now well-shaggy.